juaca2009/news-scraping-scripts/README.md

 # news-scraping-scripts

-scripts to extract news from the internet
+scripts to extract news from the internet using python